Hugh Balfour: Falklands War

 Balfour was the Captain of HMS Exeter when the Argentine Armed Forces militarily invaded the Falkland Islands on 2 April 1982.
 Exeter was on duty at that moment in the Caribbean, acting as a guardship for British troops protecting Belize from aggression from the Government of Guatemala.
 Whilst waiting for orders he prepared the ship for battle with a series of war exercises.

 Following the loss of HMS Sheffield in action at the Falklands, Balfour received orders to sail for them on 5 May 1982.
 On route Exeter had a secret meeting with the tanker British Esk to refuel, and Balfour received a tactical briefing from Sam Salt, the captain of sunk HMS Sheffield (who was returning with his surviving crew to England) on the naval battle situation raging in the Falklands, where the Royal Navy was under repeat air assaults from fighter jets of the Argentine Navy and Air Force.
 Exeter reached the Falklands and joined the task force on 22 May 1982, during the British amphibious assault landings to retake the Islands at San Carlos water.
 Exeter's primary role was to protect the task force, and provide early warning of incoming hostile aircraft and missiles using her Type 1022 Radar.
 During the fighting over the next three weeks she shot down two attacking Argentine A-4C Skyhawks on 30 May 1982, and a hostile Learjet 35A on 7 June 1982 using her Sea Dart missile system.
 The conflict ended with the British capture of Port Stanley on 14 June 1982.

 Later career

 From 1983 to 1985 Balfour was director of the Maritime Tactical School and promoted to Rear-Admiral.
-Between 1985 and 1990 he was Commander of the Royal Navy of Oman, and awarded the Order of Oman on his retirement.
+Between 1985 and 1990 he was Commander of the Royal Navy of Oman, and awarded the Military Order of Oman on his retirement.
 In 1990 he was also appointed a Companion of the Order of the Bath.